 Interaction with regions

-Between 2005 and 2015, Gazprom allocated about RUB 270.1 billion for the gasification of Russian regions.
+Between 2005 and 2016, Gazprom allocated a total of about RUB 295.2 billion to expand the gas grid coverage in Russian regions.

 Gazprom’s funding for gasification programs, RUB billion